idiap/facereclib/doc/baselines.rst

 Executing baseline algorithms
 =============================

-The first thing you might want to do is to execute one of the baseline algorithms that are implemented in the |project|.
+The first thing you might want to do is to execute one of the baseline algorithms that are implemented in the FaceRecLib.

 Setting up your database
 ------------------------